Black Country Radio broadcasts on FM, DAB and online, 24 hours a day.

-At this time, we are not taking on people who have no experience in radio or other broadcast mediums, due to existing training demands.
+At this time, we are not taking on people who have no broadcast experience, due to existing training demands.
 Please keep an eye on our website for any future opportunities.

 CLICK HERE to fill in an enquiry form, making sure that (where applicable) you link us to examples of your work.
-We're not looking for 30 years at Radio 2 - just to hear your voice and style.
+We're not looking for 30 years at the BBC - just to hear your voice and style.

 We are looking for daytime presenters to compliment our existing team.
 We air four daytime shows every weekday:

-We're looking to develop our news team to help us continue to be THE source for Black Country stories!
-Opportunities include:
+We're looking to develop our news team to help us continue to be the source for Black Country stories!

-• Writing and reading our on air news bulletins
+• Writing and reading our on air news and/or sport bulletins

 • Researching and writing content for our website